aws-observability/aws-otel-playground/README.md

 Note that the `dynamodb-table` is only to create the table once, so it is normal for it to exist after creating the table.

+If you see excessive deadline exceeded errors or the page doesn't respond properly, your Docker configuration may not have enough RAM.
+We recommend setting Docker to 4GB of RAM for a smooth experience.